Skip to main content

 3. In the Step 2 of 3 dialog box, only check the Other checkbox, enter a dot into the textbox, and then click the Next button.

-Then you can see the integer and decimal parts are split from selected cells as shown in the screenshot below.
+Then you can see that the integer and decimal parts are split from selected cells as shown in the screenshot below.
 However, the decimal part loses its negative sign which might be necessary for the user.

 Split number at decimal with Flash Fill (2013 and later versions)